danielskeenan/yamlformatter/README.md

 Options
 -------
-If a file called `yamlformatter.json` is in the input directory, it will be used to set options.  *Any options set in that file will override those passed on the command line!*
+If a file called `.yamlformatter.json` is in the input directory, it will be used to set options.  *Any options set in that file will override those passed on the command line, unless `--override` is used!*

 The file contains a JSON object with the following properties.
 These properties serve the same function as the command-line switches, although some of them are negated: